Frequently Asked Questions

 Students looking to do something different over their college spring break can volunteer abroad on our one-week Alternative Spring Break trips.

-If you are part of a group of college students on a summer break, students from a class or university department, a sports team, a group of work colleagues, or even a group of friends looking to volunteer abroad, you might also want to read about our tailor-made Group Trips.
+If you are part of a group of college students on a summer break, students from a class or university department, a sports team, a group of work colleagues, or even a group of friends looking to volunteer abroad, you might also want to read about our custom Group Trips.

 Our basic placement prices cover you on a weekly basis for up to twelve weeks.
 Then you can add on extra weeks on top of these as you wish.
 You can stay (including placement and travel) in most countries for up to 6 months.
 These limitations are due to visa and work-permit restrictions; please contact us with any questions you may have about visas or how long you can stay in one of our destination countries.

 In some cases, we can arrange last minute volunteer projects abroad, so please call us even if you think it might be too late!
 We can sometimes work miracles.

 There are no definitive deadlines for application.
 We do generally need at least three months to comfortably process an application, but we like to receive your application form as far in advance as possible - so please apply as soon as you've decided what you want to do.
 The longer the notice, the more we can tailor a program for your needs and preferences.
 If you decide last minute, give us a call to see how quickly we can arrange it for you - we sometimes only need a few weeks notice depending on the project.
 To ensure that your application proceeds as smoothly as possible, please see our Application Tips.

 If you are interested in volunteering abroad in 2018, take a look at the options we offer.
 We have different programs and trips to suit volunteers of any age between 15 and 75+.

 We explain why you should pay to volunteer.